Conor0Callaghan/tairsi/README.md

 The code repository contains a simple Zabbix template which can be imported to a Zabbix server and applied to a host which has network connectivity to the API interface.

+## CAUTIONS

+The use of the smscontent field is experimental.
+This places freeform text in the callerid field, which you can them make use of inside your dialplan for other puproses.
+This has the potential for code injection issues if not validated, use at your own risk !

 ## To Do

 There are a few things on the backlog

   * Test with HTTPS
   * Test with nginx
+  * Find alternative methods for SMS

 ## Authors